HeinrichApfelmus/hyper-haskell/README.md

         ![Settings](docs/screenshots/settings-back-end-cabal.png)

-        It is also possible to use [Stack][] by using `stack install`, but that is not fully explained here, only to some extend below.
+        It is also possible to use [Stack][] by using `stack install`, but that is not fully explained here, only to some extent below.

 That's it!
 Happy hyper!